The UKESF, in collaboration with Apple, has announced its exciting ‘Girls into Electronics’ programme for 2023.

-During the in-person day, attendees will experience a sample lecture from a senior academic, input from current students, a department tour, a Q&A with a UKESF Scholar and an introduction to microcontrollers.
-This introduction relates to the Grove Beginners’ Kit, including Arduino, which participants are provided with and is theirs to keep (find out more about the kit on our Insight into Electronics page).
-Follow-up online sessions will guide participants through further practical activities with the microcontrollers.
+During the day, participants will experience a sample lecture from a senior academic, input from current students, a department tour, a Q&A, and an introduction to microcontrollers.
+This introduction will be a ‘hands on’ practical session using the Grove Beginners’ Kit, including Arduino, which participants are provided with and is theirs to keep (find out more about the kit on our Insight into Electronics page).
+As well as the event, there will be the opportunity to gain further insight through follow-on activities, including online sessions to guide participants through further practical activities with the microcontrollers.

-The UKESF is committed to ensuring participation on the course is inclusive, and is therefore targeting state-sector schools for applications.
-Course material and delivery is checked to avoid any unconscious gender bias, and as many of the course speakers as possible are female.
+The UKESF is committed to ensuring participation on the course is inclusive.
+Therefore, pupils from state-sector schools will be given priority.
+Course material and delivery is checked to avoid any unconscious gender bias, and as many of the contributors as possible are female.

-As a charity we want our courses to be accessible to all, so if the administrative fee is a barrier, please get in touch via [email protected]
+*As a charity, we want our courses to be accessible to all, so if the administrative fee is a barrier or if you need support for travel costs, please get in touch via [email protected].

 In 2022, Girls into Electronics events were hosted by 10 of our partner universities throughout the UK.
 Attended by 230 girls between the ages of 15-18, the one-day programme comprised the opportunity to attend a sample undergraduate lecture from a senior academic, hear from current female students about their experiences, and take part in a ‘hands on’ introduction session to learn about microcontrollers.
 Read our full report here, and watch our Scholar video here.